pknepps/xkcd-data-analysis/slides.md

 # `(?:\\n)(?!(?:.(?!\\n))+:)`

-*   This regex uses _lookaheads_, a powerful regex feature that will examine the code ahead **without consuming the characters** to make matches
+*   This regex uses _lookaheads_, a powerful regex feature that determines matches without capturing the input.

-*   Lookaheads are used to match a select a \n where there is another \n in between it and the next : character
+*   Lookaheads are used to match a select a \n where there is another '\n' in between it and the next ':' character

 *   These are removed with a call to `str_remove_all`